dougbutner/web-4/README.md

 Degradation of information - becomes increasingly difficult to know something after it happens

 The biggest issue with biometrics is the lack of trust.
-The lack of trust is almost always associated from teh person's lack of consent, not the use of the technology itself.
-By using identifying information
+The lack of trust is almost always associated with an individuals's lack of consent, not the technology itself.

+By using identifying information following open-source algorithms, in a way that is provable, and

+communicable